chaos-mesh/website/versioned_docs/version-2.6.7/integrate-chaos-mesh-into-github-actions.md

 title: Integrate Chaos Mesh to GitHub Actions
 ---

-This document describes how to integrate Chaos Mesh to customize the continuous integration (CI) using chaos-mesh-action.
+This document describes how to use chaos-mesh-action to integrate Chaos Mesh into the continuous integration (CI) workflow.
 This helps you identify issues that have been introduced into system development before product releases.

 chaos-mesh-action is a GitHub action that has been released on [GitHub Marketplace](https://github.com/marketplace/actions/chaos-mesh).
-Its source code is on [GitHub](https://github.com/chaos-mesh/chaos-mesh-action) as well.
+Its source code is also available on [GitHub](https://github.com/chaos-mesh/chaos-mesh-action).

 ## Design of chaos-mesh-action

 [GitHub Action](https://docs.github.com/en/actions) is the continuous integration (CI) and continuous deployment (CD) feature natively supported by GitHub.
-Using GitHub Action, you can easily automate and customize software development workflows right in your repository with GitHub Actions.
+Using GitHub Actions, you can easily automate and customize software development workflows directly in your repository.

-Equipped with GitHub Action, Chaos Mesh can be easily integrated into your daily development and tests, which ensures that all code submitted on GitHub is bug-free (to pass tests at least) without affecting the current logic.
+With GitHub Actions, Chaos Mesh can be easily integrated into your daily development and testing, ensuring that all code submitted on GitHub is bug-free (or at least passes tests) without affecting the existing logic.
 The image below shows chaos-mesh-action integrated into the CI workflow:

 ![chaos-mesh-action-integrate-in-the-ci-workflow](./img/chaos-mesh-action-integrate-in-the-ci-workflow.png)

 ## Use chaos-mesh-action in GitHub workflow

-chaos-mesh-action works for GitHub workflow.
-GitHub workflow is a configurable automated process.
-You can set up GitHub workflows in your repository to build, test, pack, publish or deploy any GitHub project.
-To integrate Chaos Mesh into your CI, take the following process:
+chaos-mesh-action works with GitHub workflows.
+A GitHub workflow is a configurable automated process that you can set up in your repository to build, test, package, publish, or deploy any GitHub project.
+To integrate Chaos Mesh into your CI, follow the steps below:

 - Step 1: Design workflow
 - Step 2: Create workflow